smxi :: script navigation and choices

 - continue

-- ooo-update - installs latest packages but leaves hold/install status alone.
+- libre/ooo-update - installs latest packages but leaves hold/install status alone.

 - return-main-menu